(*Disclaimer: Joe Rogan sometimes has some divisive opinions, and his views do not represent those here at PodcastHowTo.com.)

 Why is Joe Rogan famous?

 Rogan started his career in comedy in the ’80s.
 After leaving Boston and relocating to LA.
-In 1994 he signed a deal with Disney and in 97 he started interviewing and commentating UFC.
-In 2001-2006 he become the host of one of the first reality TV shows: Fear Factor
+In 1994 he signed a deal with Disney, and in 97, he started interviewing and commentating on UFC.
+From 2001-2006 he becomes the host of one of the first reality TV shows: Fear Factor

 It wasn’t until 2009 that he actually started the JRE podcast.

-As you can see though he was famous long before his podcast kicked off.
+As you can see, though, he was famous long before his podcast kicked off.
 He has just “blown up” since the podcast.
-Some reasons people think he is famous is because he is willing to interview even the most polarizing of guests.
-Even playing devil advocate to make listener and guest alike think.
+People think he is famous because he is willing to interview even the most polarizing of guests.
+Even playing devil’s advocate to make listeners and guests alike think.